 All staff need to recognise that all children may benefit from Early Help at any point in their childhood, but some children may benefit from Early Help more than others.
+These are children with known vulnerabilities, which are listed on page 9 of this policy.

 At Woolmore all staff are trained and prepared to identify children who may benefit from Early Help, which is providing support as soon as a problem emerges at any point in a child's life.
 The Tower Hamlets Early Help Strategy recognises the important role schools have in identifying children and families who are at risk of poor outcomes without early intervention.
 All staff need to recognise that all children may benefit from Early Help at any point in their childhood, but some children may benefit from Early Help more than others.
 These are children with known vulnerabilities, which are listed in this policy.
 All staff are aware they may be required to make referrals and work alongside other agencies, sometimes taking the place as the Lead Professional for TAC / TAF meetings and supporting families who are experiencing challenging situations.
 At the heart of this work, like all safeguarding work, is the drive to cultivate positive and trusting relationships with our families - in line with our school values.
-We are fortunate to have two dedicated Family Support Workers who are also DDSLs and work with Early Help to support families where necessary.
+We are fortunate to have one dedicated Family Support Workers who is also a DDSL and works with Early Help to support families where necessary.